-- 1. Support a domestic environmental policy based on sound science using a cost-benefit analysis, and fund needed research allowing our advocates to challenge new USEPA regulations. - Support a plan of action to modify existing federal rules within the Endangered Species Act (ESA), Clean Water Act (CWA), Fungicide and Rodenticide Act (FIFRA), Food Quality Protection Act (FQPA) and others that severely increase costs to growers or provide a regulatory environment that negatively impacts production agriculture and especially corn production.
-Implement the plan as soon as practical. - Water Flows - a) Urge federal government agencies to fully consider impacts of regulating water flows on agriculture. - b) Urge all federal, state and local governmental agencies to expeditiously repair water retention and protection structures damaged by flooding to protect all cropland producers who wish to keep their land in production. - 4.
-Natural Resource Policy should encourage a system that incorporates local farmer input as a model for dealing with farm-related environmental issues and regulations. - 5.
-Support state corn grower association efforts to secure federal funding for: - a) State water quality efforts. - b) Coordinated multi-state water quality efforts - 6.
-Amend the Particulate Matter (PM10) regulations to restore an agricultural exemption. - 7.
-Require that any new environmental regulations show a positive cost and risk benefit analysis before implementation. - 8.
-Support research efforts to address nutrient management. - 9.
-Support the use of satellite imagery to illustrate cropping patterns in legislative and/or regulatory processes when verified by ground truthing. - 10.
-All scientific data and models generated by government agencies should be subject to ground truthing and cited peer review. - 11.
-Support water management through irrigation and tile drainage.

-- 12. Agricultural environmental standards should not be more strict than industry and municipal standards.
+- 1. Support a domestic environmental policy based on sound science using a cost-benefit analysis, and fund needed research allowing our advocates to challenge new USEPA regulations. - Water Flows - a) Urge federal government agencies to fully consider impacts of regulating water flows on agriculture. - b) Urge all federal, state and local governmental agencies to expeditiously repair water retention and protection structures damaged by flooding to protect all cropland producers who wish to keep their land in production. - 3.
+Natural Resource Policy should encourage a system that incorporates local farmer input as a model for dealing with farm-related environmental issues and regulations. - 4.
+Support state corn grower association efforts to secure federal funding for: - a) State water quality efforts. - b) Coordinated multi-state water quality efforts - 5.
+Amend the Particulate Matter (PM10) regulations to restore an agricultural exemption. - 6.
+Require that any new environmental regulations show a positive cost and risk benefit analysis before implementation. - 7.
+Support research efforts to address nutrient management. - 8.
+Support the use of satellite imagery to illustrate cropping patterns in legislative and/or regulatory processes when verified by ground truthing. - 9.
+All scientific data and models generated by government agencies should be subject to ground truthing and cited peer review. - 10.
+Support water management through irrigation and tile drainage. - 11.
+Agricultural environmental standards should not be more strict than industry and municipal standards.
 (Int.
-2018) - 13.
+2018) - 12.
 Support the recognition of all government approved nitrogen stabilization products for fertilizer and manure applications.
 (Int.
 2021)